-We all know that work-life balance is important, but managing a small business comes with big responsibility, and it’s not uncommon to have to put work before play.
+Work-life balance is important, but managing a small business is a big responsibility.
+It’s not uncommon to have to put work before play.
 Summer can be a challenging time to find a moment to relax—kids are on vacation, family and friends are visiting, or you may be gearing up for a busy fall.

 Likewise, avoid taking on new projects right before you leave.
 If a great opportunity does come up, see if you can begin work after you return, or add a provision in your contract for set vacation time.

 Check out: How to Take Control of Your Personal Time as a Consultant

 While traditional employees can set their out-of-office email, pack up, and hit the road, taking time off as an independent requires a bit more communication.
 Be sure to set expectations with clients well ahead of planned vacation time.